llwt/nx-xcodeworkspace/README.md

 - Create nx plugin to read `xcworkspace` and `xcodeproj` files and generate the targets and dependencies automatically
 - Find a way to integrate `nx` into `xcodebuild` or whatever you use for building currently
+- Configure a "development" scheme that re-enables the Find Implicit Dependencies option and uses nx cache when present rather than re-building
+   - I wasn't able to pin down exactly how to prevent xcode from rebuilding
+   - Just caching the intermediates and products did not seem to be enough
+   - The `Legacy` option in `Xcode Settings -> Location -> Derived Data -> Advanced` seemed like it may work, however I ran into issues getting xcode to resolve the compiled products.
+Configuring the "Framework Search Paths" seems to be the answer, but I wasn't able to get it to work.